 Culinary grade matcha has a more sharp and bitter taste- it may include ground leaves that still had some stems attached and culinary grade may be a duller green color than ceremonial grade matcha.
 It may also often include a mix of matcha powder from several sources.
 This is a wonderful matcha to mix with sweeteners, milk, and a great ingredient to use for baking or cooking for its color and flavor.

 It is important to note that matcha is best enjoyed as soon as possible after its production because exposure to oxygen and light will slowly start to degrade the color and taste.
 The best way to store matcha powder is in an airtight container and placing it in a cool, dark place.
 The ideal airtight container would be nontransparent or dark in color to help prevent exposure to light.
+For extra protection, you could put the airtight container inside of another bag.
 Matcha powder should be a vibrant green color, but as it starts to degrade, its color will diminish to a brownish-green color.
 The age of matcha will surely affect its taste.

 Matcha, Mindfulness, and Meditation